jkirkby3/PROJ_Option_Pricing_Matlab/README.md

 # Option Pricing PROJ Method (Exotic/Vanilla Options)
 Option pricing (exotic/vanilla derivatives) based on an efficient and general Fourier transform pricing framework - the PROJ method (short for Frame Projection).
-The modules are organized by Model, and then by contract type.
+The modules are organized pricing method, then by Model, and then by contract type.
 Each contract has a run script, which starts with "Script_", e.g. "Script_BarrierOptions.m".
-Monte Carlo pricing libraries are also provided to support R&D.
+Monte Carlo and other pricing libraries are also provided to support R&D.

 <b>Contract types supported:</b>
 <ul>